16ukun/ImageDominantColorFinder/README.md

 ```
 properties
-Copy code
-imagePath=/path/to/your/image.jpg  # Path to the image file
+# Path to the image file
+imagePath=/path/to/your/image.jpg
-ignoredColors=0,0,0      # Colors to ignore e.g. black
+# Colors to ignore e.g. black
+ignoredColors=0,0,0
-numberOfColors=3         # Number of top colors to display
+# Number of top colors to display
+numberOfColors=3
 ```

 ### 4. Run the Application